What is Scouts BSA?

-The Boy Scouts of America is one of the nation’s largest youth development organizations.
-The Boy Scouts of America (BSA) provides a program for young people that builds character, trains them in the responsibilities of participating citizenship, and develops personal fitness.
+The Boy Scouts of America is one of the nation’s largest youth development organizations providing a program for young people that builds character, trains them in the responsibilities of participating citizenship, and develops personal fitness.

 Since 1910, Scouting has helped mold future leaders by combining educational activities and lifelong values with fun.
 Through nearly a century of experience, the BSA help put youth puts on a path toward a more conscientious, responsible, and productive society.

-Boy Scout Troop 299, part of the Pacific Harbors Council is a religious, chartered organization sponsored and based out of Saint Patrick Catholic Church & School.
-Troop 299 is an official troop of the Boy Scouts of America, but Scouts in Troop 299 wear a green venturing scouts uniforms, inspired by its home at St. Pat’s.
+Troop 299, part of the Pacific Harbors Council is a religious, chartered organization sponsored and based out of Saint Patrick Catholic Church & School.
+Troop 299 is an official troop of the Boy Scouts of America, but Scouts in Troop 299 wear a green venturing scouts uniforms, inspired by its home at the parish of St. Patrick.

 The Scouting Experience